commonlyjs/commonly/README.md

 Documentation
 --------------
 We do our best to provide you with the most complete documentation to deliver you a wonderful developer experience.
-To achieve this we code clean with type annotations and inline documentation, write human-readable unit tests in a [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) fashion and produce helpful content with examples.
+To achieve this we write cleansest code possible, annotate with types and write an inline documentation, write human-readable unit tests in a [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) fashion and produce helpful content with examples.

 ### Articles